This is a site exploring the polyphasic sleeping schedule known as überman. This means sleeping 2h a day! and I’ll be doing it for 6 months.

 I’m a 33 year old scientist, programmer and entrepreneur.

 At age 12 I was reading astrophysics books about the universe (La mélodie secrète, Trinh Xuan Than) and two years later I discovered Quantum Mechanics (Le cantique des quantiques, S. Ortoli).
 Obviously I did not understand even the principles of it but was fascinated by the unsolved mysteries of the universe.
 I did an MSc in Theoretical Physics (with some neuro-physiology in my final project) and after a gap year went on to do a PhD in Quantum Information at Imperial College, London.
 In paralel I also collaborated with Engineers Without Borders and explored small scale renewables.

 After completing my PhD I went on to work in the renewable energy industry.
 With my engineering and modelling experience and my self taught programming skills I have now started my own company to help spread renewables around the world.

 On this journey, my fascination with the great questions of the universe and the mind have not withered, and I’m always eager to explore new fascinating projects like polyphasic sleep.
-Here’s a talk I gave recently to a group of GPs about the experiment:

 about the site: This is a wordpress blog (a free and open source PHP-based blogging platform).
 The contents and pictures of this site are released under the Creative Commons Attribution-NonCommercial 3.0 Unported License. (or CC-BY-NC).